 With that information, we can talk about how a Qwilr page can be updated and simply have the prospect refresh the link on their end and the changes will be reflected.
 No back-and-forth, no recreating materials– we’ve solved one of their bottlenecks.
 By understanding their current process you’re able to better position yourself as the next evolution of their effort.

 When you tell someone you’re a salesperson they probably think the majority of your time is spent selling.
 However, as you well know, that’s not the case.
 In fact, salespeople only spend about 35% of their time actively selling.

-Though that may seem crazy to think to someone outside of sales, those who know the job wouldn’t be nearly as surprised by those numbers.
+Though that may seem crazy for someone outside of sales, those who know the job wouldn’t be near as surprised by those numbers.

 The reality is someone’s job title really only gives you a little bit of information about what they actually do day-in and day-out.
 Similar to the question above, when you ask about your prospect’s daily activities what you’re looking for are ways, or areas, your product or service is applicable.

 And, if you want to take it a step further, quantify the information your prospect shares For example, we sometimes hear sales teams are spending 2-3 hours each day creating sales proposals.
 We know with Qwilr, we can dramatically reduce that time.
 Based on the salary of the average salesperson, we can quantify the cost of manual processes to our prospect with an ROI calculator, to visualize the value of our solution.

 Whenever you can show a prospect their current process is more costly than the price of your solution, it’s a no-brainer to move forward with your offer.

 4. What are your top priorities? (price, value, etc.)

 Every prospect has their own set of priorities.
 For example, some may be most concerned with how easily your service may integrate with their current workflow.
 Others may be interested in specific features, or security measures taken.
 For many, price is the biggest determining factor.